 Architecture Background Office (ABO) is an architecture, interiors, and decorative arts firm that creates people-focused spaces.
 Marc McQuade, a licensed architect, started the firm in 2024 with the goal of creating buildings which are beautiful, comfortable, productive, and with the belief that well-conceived and responsibly built architecture provides the background for positive shifts in the world.

-Marc McQuade, AIA, approaches this venture drawing on over twenty-years of experience working among recognized leaders in the design professions on projects that range widely in location, type, and size.
-Before launching ABO, Marc was Associate Principal at Adjaye Associates and co-led the New York office.
-During his fourteen years there, he oversaw the design and construction of many significant projects located in North America: buildings, interiors, competitions, exhibitions, and furniture pieces.
-Some of which include: 130 William, an 800-ft tall residential tower in downtown Manhattan; Princeton University Art Museum, a new 144,000 square foot new arts complex in the heart of campus; Richard Avedon Murals + Portraits, at the Gagosian Gallery; Webster, LA retail store; National Museum of African American History and Culture, in Washington DC; Sugar Hill, an affordable housing, pre-school, and children’s museum in Harlem; Jean-Michel Basquiat: King Pleasure, a traveling exhibition; Ralph C. Wilson Jr. Centennial Park, Detroit.
+Marc McQuade, AIA, has spent over twenty years working at the highest levels of architectural practice, collaborating with leading design offices on projects spanning a wide range of locations, types, and scales.
+Before founding ABO, Marc was Associate Principal at Adjaye Associates, where he co-led the New York office.
+Over fourteen years there, he oversaw the design and construction of significant projects across North America, including buildings, interiors, competitions, exhibitions, and furniture pieces.
+Key projects include 130 William, an 800-foot residential tower in downtown Manhattan; the Princeton University Art Museum, an expansive arts complex on campus; Richard Avedon Murals + Portraits at the Gagosian Gallery; The Webster retail store in Los Angeles; the National Museum of African American History and Culture in Washington, D.C.; Sugar Hill, an affordable housing, preschool, and children's museum in Harlem; Jean-Michel Basquiat: King Pleasure, a traveling exhibition; and Ralph C. Wilson Jr. Centennial Park in Detroit.